eduardomioto/devtools-performance-insights/docs/performance-rules.md

 # Performance Evaluation Rules

-This document outlines the comprehensive performance evaluation rules and thresholds used by the Advanced Chrome Performance Analyzer.
+This document outlines the comprehensive performance evaluation rules and thresholds used by the Devtools Performance Insights.

 ## 📊 Overall Performance Score Calculation